 This is one of the most frequently asked questions our former clients ask about their past criminal records.
 Unfortunately, by statute, the answer is usually, "Well...you can't."
 In Pennsylvania, expungements are governed by Title 18 Pa.C.S.A.
 Section 9122 and generally are only permitted when:

 - Someone reaches the age of 70 and has been free from arrest or prosecution for 10 years from final release from confinement or supervision, or

 - Someone has been dead for three years

 Both of these scenarios help very few people that are actively seeking to restore their lives by gaining good employment, applying for scholarships or school, or just generally wishing to move one with their lives.

 An Alternative To Expungment For Pennsylvania Residents

-However, there is an alternative.
-In Pennsylvania, one may apply for a Governor's pardon by filing an application with the Pennsylvania Board of Pardons.
-The Board will review the application and make a determination as to whether a hearing will be granted on the petition.
-Thereafter, a hearing is held where the individual's case is reviewed.
-After hearing, the Board will vote whether or not to recommend your case for a pardon to the governor.
+Fortunately, there is an alternative.
+In Pennsylvania, one may apply for a governor's pardon by filing an application with the Pennsylvania Board of Pardons.
+The board will review the application and make a determination as to whether a hearing will be granted on it.
+If approved, a hearing is held where the individual's case is reviewed.
+After the hearing, the board will vote whether or not to recommend your case for a pardon to the governor.

 Learn more about criminal charges in Pennsylvania by visiting our Criminal Law Blog.